King Crab Safari

-When planning a trip to Norway, Kirkenes may not be on your list of places to visit.
-It is definitely worth the trip to the far north of Norway to visit.
+When planning a trip to Norway, Kirkenese may not be on your list of places to visit.
+It is definitely worth the trip to the far north of Norway and embark on adventures such as the King Crab Safari.

 Kirkenes is located in the north of Norway, close to the Russian border.